sedeen-piip-plugins/Info/README.md

 |---NeatPlugin
 ```

 To start, create a **repository** for your plugin under the **Sedeen PIIP Plugins** organization.
-From here, work on your plugins and files however you please.
+From here, work on your plugin however you please.

 Please try to use [CMake](https://cmake.org/) as your project generator.
-This will make your plguin easy to integrate with the existing Sedeen infrastructure.
+This will make your plugin easy to integrate with the existing Sedeen infrastructure.